If you want to leave a property to someone in your will in the UK, then the situation is fairly straightforward.

 You could will it to someone offering them a ‘life interest’ or for a shorter period of time and you could create a ‘trust property’ to help protect the asset, whether that is land or buildings for the benefit of the trust’s beneficiaries.

-There will undoubtedly be lots of other questions that homeowners may be considering when thinking about their will and it’s helpful that our recommended online will writing service from Beyond will go some way to answering them – and create a legally-recognised will for dealing with your assets and property.
+There will undoubtedly be lots of other questions that homeowners may be considering when thinking about their will.
+We have therefore reviewed two online will writing services.

 - A friendly and cost-effective way of creating a legally binding will